<img height="1" width="1" src="https://www.facebook.com/tr?id=1591140261159321&amp;ev=PageView &amp;noscript=1">

 Greater Recruiters are Constantly Learning

 Change, as in many industries, is rapid in IT.
 There are new technologies, new versions of technologies.
-A great recruiter is inquisitive and loves to learn, both through internal training opportunities presented by Genesis10 and on their own using such tools as LinkedIn Learning and YouTube.
-In a recent blog, Remster Bingham wrote that “a continual commitment to growth and an insatiable appetite for trying and learning new things are important qualities of a successful technology consultant.”
-Remster, who is Vice President of Recruiting at Genesis10, could have been writing about recruiters.
+The best recruiters embrace continuous learning.
+They are inquisitive and love to learn, both through internal training opportunities presented by Genesis10 and on their own using such tools as LinkedIn Learning and YouTube.

 Great Recruiters are Consistent